 The latest update on Roger Barr’s health came through a post on June 11, 2018, which indicated that he was feeling better.
 So much so that he helped fix his wife’s snow tires, too.

-He’s limping but is able to get some work done around the shop as well.
+He’s in need of new knees, and is limping but is able to get some work done around the shop as well as at home.

-It looks like Roger Barr had injured his back and legs in the accident.
-And although he is not a 100%, there has been a great deal of recovery since.
+It looks like Roger Barr had injured his back along with his legs in the mishap, and although he is not a 100%, there has been a great deal of recovery since.

 Chasing Classic Cars is on Velocity now with new episodes airing Tuesdays at 10:00 p.m.
 EST.